ICFAI Business School Hyderabad: IBS Case Research Center

 IBS Hyderabad has adopted the case method of pedagogy.
 The IBS Case Research Center is a center of excellence at the institution.
 Led by Debapratim Purkayastha, the center has developed more than 6,500 case studies that are used in leading schools across the world.
 The center has a number of bestselling cases and regularly wins awards in international competitions.
 In 2020, number of bestselling cases from IBS was next only to that of Harvard Business School.
 In terms of awards won at The Case Centre since 2011, IBS Hyderabad was next only to Harvard Business School and INSEAD.

 Accreditation and ranking

-IBS Hyderabad is accredited by the AACSB in 2020.
+ICFAI Business School (IBS), Hyderabad is accredited by the prestigious Association to Advance Collegiate Schools of Business (AACSB).
+AACSB accreditation is globally synonymous with the highest standards of achievement for business schools.
+Less than 5% of business schools worldwide have met the rigorous standards for this significant achievement.

 IBS Hyderabad is also SAQS (South Asian Quality Assurance System) accredited, an accreditation conferred by The Association of Management Development Institutions in South Asia (AMDISA), since 2006.